francis-su/todo-react-redux/readme.md

 # questions

- 1. Is it reasonable that `component` and `container` contains each other? e.g. `Footer` contains `FilterLink`, while `VisibleTodoList` contains `TodoList`.
+ 1. how to design state tree
- 2. how to design state tree
+ 2. how to design component hierarchy
- 3. how to design component hierarchy
+ 	* design presentational components
- 	* design presentational component
+ 	* design container components
- 	* design container component
+ 	* design other components
- 	* design other component
+ 3. Is it reasonable that `component` and `container` contains each other? e.g. `Footer` contains `FilterLink`, while `VisibleTodoList` contains `TodoList`.